Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 New technology is always in the works, so you can upgrade based on anything new that may be available to you.
-And creating new courses or adding in new trends are still a possibility.
+And creating new online courses or adding in new trends is still a possibility.
 Microlearning is an example of that.
-Gamification is a new trend that's arising that may make sense for you to jump on too.
+Gamification is a new trend that’s arising that may make sense for you to jump on too.

 Differentiating Your Course From Others

 By differentiating your course, I mean look at the competition, see what they offer, and then come up with something that may be missing.
 This missing piece needs to be something your clients would appreciate that isn’t available right now.

 You can look at the trends in eLearning for your inspiration, ask your clients, as well as just think about it from their viewpoint.